Logos and uniforms of the Chicago Bears: Combinations and alternate uniforms

 Bears players wearing a rare all-white kit in 2008.

 During the 1994 season, the Bears – with most of the other NFL franchises – introduced throwback uniforms to be worn in the honor of the NFL's 75th Anniversary.
 These jerseys, with brown and blue stripes, resemble the original uniforms worn by the team in the 1920s, which came along with brown pants, as well as blank blue helmets.

 On December 4, 1995, the Bears debuted an all-white kit against the Detroit Lions on Monday Night Football.
 The set was reminiscent of the team's initial road kit worn from 1957 to 1983; however, the striped navy blue socks were replaced by the road striped white socks.
 The Bears wore this combination again from 2000 to 2003, in 2006, 2008 and 2009.
 Also in 2000, the Bears brought back the all-white road kit with blue socks for three games: November 26 against the New York Jets, December 17 against the San Francisco 49ers, and December 24 against the Lions.
 In 2003 and 2008, along with the final two away games in the 2006 season, the Bears wore all-white uniforms for every road trip.

-On October 7, 2002 the Bears wore navy blue pants with their navy blue home jerseys for the first time, and lost at home to Green Bay before a national Monday Night Football audience.
-The Bears then wore the all-blue combination again until the 2006 regular season finale against the Packers, also a loss, on December 31.
-As part of the NFL Color Rush initiative, the Bears donned their all-blue uniforms, now replacing the road white socks of the original combination in favor of the home blue socks, for two Thursday Night Football games against the Packers: a 26–10 loss on October 20, 2016, and a 35–14 defeat on September 28, 2017.
+On October 7, 2002, the Bears wore navy blue pants with their navy blue home jerseys for the first time, and lost at home to Green Bay before a national Monday Night Football audience.
+The Bears then wore the all-blue combination again in 2006 regular season finale against the Packers, also a loss, on December 31.
+As part of the NFL Color Rush initiative, the Bears donned their all-blue uniforms, now replacing the road white socks of the original combination in favor of the home blue socks, for two Thursday Night Football games against the Packers in a 26–10 loss on October 20, 2016, and a 35–14 defeat on September 28, 2017.
 The Bears also wore the combination for the 2017 season opener against the Atlanta Falcons, also a loss.
-The all-blue set would return on January 8, 2023 in a losing effort against the Minnesota Vikings, but most players wore the combo with white socks while some went with blue socks.
-As of 2022, the Bears are winless in the all-blue uniforms, with a 0–6 record.
+The all-blue set would return on January 8, 2023, in a losing effort against the Minnesota Vikings, but most players wore the combo with white socks while some went with blue socks.
+The Bears were winless in the all-blue uniforms, with a 0–6 record though 2024.
+The team wore the all-blue uniforms for their two postseason games during the 2025–26 NFL playoffs, where they went 1–1.